Zokshpay/sdk-react/README.md

-# sdk-react
+# sdk-browser

-React wrapper on embed.js for easy integration.
+Browser wrapper on embed.js for easy integration.